 Part of our job is to ensure that we all work well together so that we can achieve the best possible outcomes for local people and communities.
-We have a responsibility to make sure that our individual plans all face the same way, and complement each other.
+We have a responsibility to make sure that our individual plans all face the same way and that when we invest the North Yorkshire pound we invest it wisely.